JethroDevon/BomberMan/README.txt

 created bomb in front of player, use facing enum in switch, collision block in front of player dissalows creating bomb overlapping block

+created bomb timer: include time.h , get ticks, pickups will tweak bomb timers even freeze so lotsf of set and get functions

+bomb collisions: player collides with bombs and players will collide with all bombs later on.

 					             TO-DO list:

+debug bounding boxes and movement: might have to change movement architecture as is buggy in movement and animation when player collides

 Image manager: a static image loader class can load all textures once and pass required textures into sprite constructor, this will stop loading an image each time a new block is created at the beginning or a bomb is dynamically created.

-bomb timer: include time.h , get ticks, pickups will tweak bomb timers even freeze so lotsf of set and get functions

-bomb collisions: player collides with bombs and players will collide with all bombs later on.

 bomb blast animation and collision: use blast loop, each bomb creates x amount of sub bombs with bomb handiling array in bomb, must destroy pointers and add to array dynamicaly, must use flag to kill player when bomb is of blast type boolean, this will also switch the animation loop images and detect by destruction function, bomb collisions must be passed by pointer

 block colliding with bomb blast: this destroys block and stops further creation of blasts in this direction, pass pointers through collision loop

-debug bounding boxes and movement: might have to change movement architecture as is buggy in movement and animation when player collides

 hud, add minimum displayable stuff, use mouse hover to bring about options and pause in game